 If you are an international student, scammers may think you are an easy target because you are a long way from home, family and friends.
 You may be unfamiliar with local laws or not know where to go for help and advice.
 There are some scams that specifically target international students.

 This is a particularly nasty scam where a student is contacted by someone pretending to be from the Embassy of their home country who tells them they are implicated in a serious crime.
 They are persuaded not to tell anyone and to cut off all contact with their family and ‘kidnap’ themselves.
 Money is then extorted from the family as well as from the student.

-Fake Home Office scam
+UK Visa / fake Home Office scam

 Fake police or Home Office officials contact the student and tell them they did not complete the correct paperwork on entry into the country and that they must pay a fine or be deported.